 This “All Natural” claim is not only a misleading claim for meat products, but for all food products.
 Synthetic fertilizers, pesticides, and genetically modified plants are still considered “All Natural”.
 Look for the USDA Organic, non-GMO, or certified naturally grown labels if you’re trying to stay closer to nature.

 CLAIM TO IGNORE: “RAISED WITHOUT ADDED HORMONES” OR “NO STEROIDS”

-Hormones can still legally be added to beef and pork—claims of no hormones in these products certainly DO make a difference in the production methods.
+Hormones can still legally be added to beef—claims of no hormones in these products certainly DO make a difference in the production methods.